kostia/riddick/README.md

 # config/routes.rb
 require 'riddick/server'
 MyApp::Application.routes.draw do
-  mount Reddick::Server.new, at: 'riddick', as: 'riddick' end
+  mount Riddick::Server.new, at: 'riddick', as: 'riddick' end
 ```